-Julian Drew is the narrator of my award-winning novel, 3 NBs of Julian Drew.
-I talk about the book frequently when I make school visits and I receive many letters from people about the book.
+Julian Drew is the narrator of James M Deem's award-winning novel, 3 NBs of Julian Drew.
+I talk about the book frequently when I make school visits, and I receive many emails from people about the book.
 Most of them want to know one thing: is the book real?

 The book was written to sound real.
 It is written as a series of three journals, or notebooks (NBs).
 If, as you read the book, you believed that Julian was talking to U...then yes, the book is real.
 As I wrote the book I thought about people and experiences from my life.
 One of those people was my mother.
 Here's a picture of her , taken when she was in high school.
 That dream-like out-of-focus photo is one of the few I have of my mother and one that I had in mind when I wrote the book.
 Is my mother really U?
 Only if YOU think so.

 The book was written to capture the reality of a small part of my life.
 As a teenager I was sometimes abused emotionally in ways both similar and different to Julian's abuse.
 (So were some of my friends, and I was thinking of them, too.).
 As a character in a book, Julian becomes a composite: he's part me, part other people that I've known, part other people that I've read about, and (most important) part imagination.

 The book was written to allow the reader to feel the pain that a child or teenage feels in losing a parent or other loved one.
 Some readers have said that the book is more like poetry than a novel.
 Well, Julian does have a way with language.
 Despite his troubles, he manages to express himself in ways that seem to break down the walls of a traditional novel.

 Persistent questioners ask one more question: Was I Julian Drew?
 Don't we share the same initials?
 Aren't I married to a woman named Susan (noted on the hardcover book's jacket)?
 Wasn't I born and raised in Wheeling, West Virginia?
 Didn't I move to Arizona?
 Didn't my mother die?